wp-plugins/404-error-logger/readme.txt

 I have not tested it with other caching plugins, and there is a high chance that it **will not work** with many of them.
 Most of them will cache the response so that it cannot be logged.

 == Changelog ==

+= 1.0 =
+* Added a dashboard widget to show latest 404 errors
+* Minor compatibility tweaks for WP 4.3

 = 0.4 =
 * Add option to delete all log entries.